codio-content/ThinkC/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-types-assignment.md

     hour = 11;            /* assign the value 11 to hour */
     minute = 59;          /* set minute to 59 */
 ```
+Check out the variables getting assigned using the code visualizer in the bottom-left panel.
  This example shows three assignments, and the comments show three different ways people sometimes talk about assignment statements.
 The vocabulary can be confusing here, but the idea is straightforward: